kylerove/pediatricurologybook/_chapters/03-18_diverticula-urachal-anomalies-and-utricles.md

 **CT should not be considered an integral component of the routine workup** but can detect anomalies missed by US and thus is useful in cases of high clinical suspicion without clear diagnosis ([Figure 7](#figure-7){:.figure-link}).

 ![Figure 7]({{ site.url }}{{ site.baseurl }}/assets/figures/figure-18-7.png){:.float-start .img-fluid}
 **Figure 7**{:#figure-7}{:.figure-number} CT scan in a patient with recurrent bloody umbilical drainage.
-A. Image just inferior to the umbilicus demonstrate a normal appearing urachus (fibrous cord) just inferior to the rectus muscles in the midline.
+A. Image just inferior to the umbilicus demonstrates a normal appearing urachus (fibrous cord) just inferior to the rectus muscles in the midline.
 B. A urachal cyst is demonstrated more inferiorly.
-C. The proximity of the inferior extent of the cyst and the dome of the bladder is demonstrated.* *
+C. The proximity of the inferior extent of the cyst and the dome of the bladder is demonstrated.

 **The evaluation should also include a renal ultrasound to ensure the absence of hydronephrosis or other congenital kidney anomalies**.{% cite cilento1998a yiee2007a copp2009a gonzales2001a --file 03-18 %}  The incidence of concomitant kidney abnormalities has varied widely in published series, but given the lack of morbidity and risk with ultrasound, it is prudent to include imaging the kidneys as part of the work-up.{% cite fox2011a --file 03-18 %}